Harshyadav02/Aapka-Aspataal-By-Flask/README.md

 ## 5. Project Structure

-Here's an overview of the project's directory structure:
+Here's an overview of the application directory structure:

-- init.py : The main file of the project
+- `init.py` : The main file of the project.
-- auth.py : file which contain **authorization** and **authentication**
+- `auth.py` : file which contain **authorization** and **authentication**.
-- view.py : This file contain Patient related views
+- `view.py` : This file contain Patient related views.
-- Doctor_views.py : This file contain Doctor related views
+- `doctor_views.py` : This file contain Doctor related views.
-- Medicine_views.py : This file contain Medicine related views
+- `medicine_views.py` : This file contain Medicine related views.
-- ward_views.py : This file contain ward related views
+- `ward_views.py` : This file contain ward related views.
-- Bill_views.py : This file contain Bill related views
+- `bill_views.py` : This file contain Bill related views.
-- db.py : This file contain database related confrigation for the project
+- `db.py` : This file contain database related confrigation for the project.
-- models.py : This file contain models
+- `models.py` : This file contain models.

 ##### Directory
-- Templates : This directory contain all the HTML files
+- `templates` : This directory contain all the HTML files.
-- static : This directory contain CSS, IMAGES and JavaScript file
+- `static` : This directory contain CSS, JavaScript and images file.